IBM/ibmi-oss-docs/python/INSTALLING_PYTHON_PKGS.md

   ╰─> cffi
 ```

 This occurs because gevent uses cffi as a build requirement.
-Build requirements are built in an isolated enironment
+Build requirements are built in an isolated environment.
-We package cffi as an RPM.
-To use the cffi package as rpm do the following:
+We already package cffi as an RPM, do the following to use it:

 ```bash
 # install python39-cffi